vancesteven/PlanetProfile/variable_defs.md

 ----------
 - `LOW_ICE_Q` (??):
 - `Qscore` (??):
+- `SMOOTH_VROCK` (int): number of rows to smooth over in ??

 Params Object
 =============
-The `Partams` object is a [python dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries), containing fields describing a variety of miscellaneous properties of the model, including information regarding plots.
+The `Params` object is a [python dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries), containing fields describing a variety of miscellaneous properties of the model, including information regarding plots.
 The specific fields used depend on the properties of the body.

 - `cfg` (object): a config object containing fields with variety of relevant 'configuration' information
 - `wlims` (list of floats): (?? seems to be the same as Planet.wlims with orbital parameters)